dreamerslab/jquery.msg/README.md

 A jQuery BlockUI alternative plugin.

 ## Description
 This is a simple jQuery plugin to show messages.
 The styles are all in jquery.msg.css file, therefore it is very easy to customize the look.

+## Demo
+ - Please see demo.html
+ - Live demo please take a look at [this](http://dreamerslab.com/demos/jquery-blockui-alternative-with-jquery-msg-plugin)

+## Documentation
+  - There is a syntax highlight version, please see [this post](http://dreamerslab.com/blog/en/jquery-blockui-alternative-with-jquery-msg-plugin/)
+  - For chinese version please go [here](http://dreamerslab.com/blog/tw/jquery-blockui-alternative-with-jquery-msg-plugin/)

 ## Requires